Developer09012/DVC-MLops-S3/README.md

-# Email Spam Detection MLOps Pipeline
+# Email Spam Detection MLOps Pipeline with DVC

-A complete machine learning pipeline for email spam detection with modular architecture and MLOps best practices.
+A complete machine learning pipeline for email spam detection with DVC for data versioning and pipeline orchestration.

 ## Project Structure